auth0-developer-hub/auth0-b2b-saas-starter/README.md

 1. Node.js v20 or later is required to run the bootstrapping process.
 We recommend using [`nvm`](https://github.com/nvm-sh/nvm) to manage node versions in your development environment.
 2. You must have [`npm`](https://docs.npmjs.com/downloading-and-installing-node-js-and-npm) or a comparable package manager installed in your development environment.
 These instructions assume that you're using `npm`.
 3. **Create a fresh Auth0 tenant** which will be configured automatically by our bootstrapping command.
 See [Create Tenants](https://auth0.com/docs/get-started/auth0-overview/create-tenants) in the Auth0 docs if you need help.

    Creating a new tenant before you continue is highly recommended so that you don't accidentally change the configuration in any existing Auth0 projects you might have.

+   You can sign up for a free Auth0 account at [https:/auth0.com/signup](https://auth0.com/signup?utm_source=github&utm_medium=thirdpartyutm_campaign=saastart).

 ### Step One: Clone and install dependencies